American Philosophical Quarterly

-Contributions should be 2,000 to 7,000 words in length and formatted as a Word document (or a file type compatible with MS Word).
+Contributions should be 2,000 to 7,000 words in length, include an informative abstract of less than 125 words, and be formatted as a Word document (or a file type compatible with MS Word).
 All files should be double spaced throughout.
 Endnotes are preferred to footnotes and should be used sparingly.
-Authors should follow the Chicago Manual of Style (16th edition) in preparing manuscripts for APQ.
+Authors should follow the Chicago Manual of Style (17th edition) in preparing manuscripts for APQ.
 In order to ensure anonymity of submissions, authors using Word are advised to go to "File. . .Properties. . ." and delete all author-identifying information, under all tabs.

 Authors can download the APQ Style Guide here.

 Articles should be submitted electronically to the APQ online manuscript submission system.
 This secure, personalized resource will allow you to track your manuscript through each step of the review and acceptance process.
 To begin, click on the link below to set up your personal account and upload your submission.
 Your transmitted material will be reviewed as soon as possible.